unsek/gigalixir-gitlab/README.md

 App name: `lajsd-132-add`

+## Why name it like that?

+The reason why is that Gigalixir has an app name limit.
+If it's too long then it would cause the provisioning of the database to get stuck at `PENDING_CREATE`, and when trying to delete would also be stuck at `PENDING_DELETE`.
+I had to discover this the hard way! :)

 ## How to use

 Copy the files over to the root directory of the project.
 In `rel/overlays/Procfile` be sure to change `<APP_NAME>` with your project's app name as a module. `my_app` would be `MyApp`.